 The Wright Conserve hip device consists of a cobalt-chromium femoral head placed within a cobalt-chromium acetabular cup.
 Because the head and cup components grind together, they often release toxic amounts of metal wear debris into the body, causing thousands of Wright implant patients to develop:

 - Elevated cobalt and chromium ion levels

 Many of these patients have ultimately undergone hip revision surgeries to have the Wright Conserve device removed and replaced with a safer implant.

 Wright Fails To Warn Surgeons of Conserve Risks

 When Wright Medical first marketed and sold the Conserve device in 2006, the company failed to warn implanting surgeons and patients of these hazards, even though they were known to the medical device community at the time.
-Instead, Wright marketed the device towards younger and more active patients, claiming that the device would preserve bone in younger patients, that it would wear less than metal-on-polyethylene devices previously distributed and that it would last for 15 to 20 years.
+Instead, Wright marketed the device towards younger and more active patients.
+They claimed that the hip device would preserve bone in younger patients, that it would wear less than metal-on-polyethylene devices previously distributed and that it would last for 15 to 20 years.

 Unfortunately, numerous studies have shown that Wright’s marketing claims were false and that the device has had an unusually high early failure rate due to metal ion wear and toxicity.